ellajanehosking/Sandprawn-burrowing-honours-project/README.md

 # **Differences in sandprawn burrowing activity in response to changes in human recreation and bait harvesting in Langebaan Lagoon**

 ## Project Summary:
-Human presence and Bait harvesting appear to be major stresses on sandprawns Kraussillichirus kraussi.
+Human presence and Bait harvesting appear to be major stresses on sandprawns (*Kraussillichirus kraussi*).
 The study aims to evaluate the effect of these stressors on the sandprawn's burrowing activity.

 This study will take place in Langebaan Lagoon, Western Cape, South Africa.
 It is a conservation area that is divided into zones of use.
 I will study Zone A, where human presence and bait harvesting are permitted.
 There is a gradient of human visitation.
 Most visitors occur at the start of zone A and almost no visitors are present at the end.